Foxh0und/flawlessrhetoric/_posts/2025-05-28-Switching-From-Gnome-To-KDE-On-Fedora-Easily-And-Seamlessly.md

 layout: post
 title: Switching from Gnome to KDE on Fedora Easily and Seamlessly
 date: 2025-05-28
+description: Switch from Gnome to KDE on Fedora 42
 tag: Computers
 ---
 ### Introduction